 Franklin Park Conservatory and Botanical Gardens

 There’s so much to see at Franklin Park Conservatory!
 With multiple indoor and outdoor gardens, unique art exhibits, and even a Children’s Garden and Play Area, you want to the whole day there, whether its good weather or bad.
-The Blooms and Butterflies exhibit from Spring through Summer is a major attraction for both locals and visitors.
+The Blooms and Butterflies exhibit from through May 31 is a major attraction for both locals and visitors.

 Don’t count them out for the colder months, as they also showcase fall exhibitions, holiday themed displays and Christmas lights, as well as Orchids Utopia through the dreary winter season.
 They also offer tons of classes and workshops, fitness, family activities, and more throughout the weekend and evenings.

-Visits: Open from 10 am – 5 pm daily, with workshops and special events in the evenings.
-Admission is between $12-$19, with various membership options.
+Visits: Admission is between $12-$19, with various membership options.
 The first Sunday of each month is Community Day where the Conservatory is free for residents of Franklin County and the City of Columbus (with valid ID).
 You may also qualify for a discount through other affiliated membership programs with local attractions and other gardens.
 1777 E. Broad Street, Columbus, OH 43203 See details here.

 Dawes Arboretum in Newark